-The Real Ghostbusters is one of my all-time favourite ‘toons and now the show is on Netflix, I find myself re-watching episodes over and over and over again.
+The Real Ghostbusters is one of my all-time favourite ‘toons and I constantly find myself re-watching episodes over and over and over again.
 And again.

 But what are the best episodes of The Real Ghostbusters?

 Below is a list of the eight best episodes of The Real Ghostbusters, taken from the show’s six-year run.
 The episodes include iconic villains, a movie-sequel and a very clever episode focused on the ‘buster’s secretary/fifth Ghostbuster, Janine Melnitz.